mallabonikki/git-basic/README.md

 #### Create and Checkout to a branch straight away
 * git checkout -b <branch name> = it creates a branch and checkout it

+I created this trial messaage to do the rebase on "trial message" commit